I'm a provider

 You will be redirected to myBlue.
 Would you like to continue?

 Please wait while you are redirected.

-DESCRIPTIONNerve grafting, most commonly using the sural nerve, to replace cavernous nerves resected at the time of radical prostatectomy, is proposed to reduce the risk of erectile dysfunction after this surgery.
+Nerve grafting, most commonly using the sural nerve, at the time of radical prostatectomy has been proposed to reduce the risk of postoperative erectile dysfunction.

 Erectile dysfunction is a common problem after radical prostatectomy.
 In particular, spontaneous erections are absent in patients whose extent of prostate cancer requires bilateral resection of the neurovascular bundles as part of the radical prostatectomy procedure.
 A variety of noninvasive treatments are available, including vacuum constriction devices and intracavernosal injection therapy.
-However, spontaneous erectile activity is clearly preferred by patients.
-Studies report results from bilateral nerve grafts; they also report on unilateral grafts when only 1 neurovascular bundle has been resected.
+However, spontaneous erectile activity is preferred by patients.
+Studies report results from bilateral nerve grafts; they also report of unilateral grafts when only one neurovascular bundle has been resected.

 There has been interest in sural nerve grafting to replace cavernous nerves resected at the time of prostatectomy.
 The sural nerve is considered expendable and has been used extensively in other nerve grafting procedures, such as brachial plexus and peripheral nerve injuries.
 As applied to prostatectomy, a portion of the sural nerve is harvested from one leg and then anastomosed to the divided ends of the cavernous nerve.
 Reports are also being published using other nerves, such as the genitofemoral nerve.

 A nerve graft in association with radical prostatectomy is a surgical procedure and as such is not subject to regulation by the U.S. Food and Drug Administration.